Vocabulary: Terminology

-A vocabulary is the set of words in a given language that an individual knows and uses.
+A vocabulary is the set of words in a given language that an individual knows or uses.
 In the context of linguistics, a vocabulary may refer more broadly to any set of words.
 Types of vocabularies have been further defined: a lexis is a vocabulary comprising all words used in a language or other linguistic context or in a person's lexical repertoire.
 An individual person's vocabulary includes a passive vocabulary of words they can recognize or understand, as well as an active vocabulary of words they regularly use in speech and writing.

 In semiotics, vocabulary refers to the complete set of symbols and signs in a sign system or a text, extending the definition beyond purely verbal communication to encompass other forms of symbolic communication.

 Vocabulary acquisition is a central aspect of language education, as it directly impacts reading comprehension, expressive and receptive language skills, and academic achievement.
 Vocabulary is examined in psychology as a measure of language processing and cognitive development.
 It can serve as an indicator of intellectual ability or cognitive status, with vocabulary tests often forming part of intelligence and neuropsychological assessments.

 Definition of "word"

-Word has a variety of meanings, and our understand of ideas such as vocabulary size differ depending on the definition used.
+Word has a variety of meanings, and our understanding of ideas such as vocabulary size differs depending on the definition used.

 The most common definition equates words with lemmas (the inflected or dictionary form; this includes walk, but not walks, walked or walking).
 Most of the time lemmas do not include proper nouns (names of people, places, companies, etc.).
 Another definition often used in research of vocabulary size is that of word family.
 These are all the words that can be derived from a ground word (e.g., the words effortless, effortlessly, effortful, effortfully are all part of the word family effort).
 Estimates of vocabulary size range from as high as 200 thousand to as low as 10 thousand, depending on the definition used.